2014 OSCE Human Dimension Implementation Meeting, Working sessions 2 and

 activities rather than to strengthen safeguards against abuse.
 Local NGOs are

-calling on the authorities to
+calling on the authorities to consult

 with civil society in all efforts to amend legislation on NGOs.